Fort Indiantown Gap: Post 9/11

 Today, Fort Indiantown Gap is one of the busiest National Guard training centers in the country, with more than 100,000 personnel training there annually, including reserve-component and active-duty service members and law-enforcement officers.
 In Fiscal Year (FY) 2021, Fort Indiantown Gap was the busiest National Guard training center for the second year in a row and fifth time in the last seven years.
 During FY 2021, the installation hosted 113,075 personnel for a total of 727,878 “man-days” of training.
 Man-days are a computation of the number of personnel multiplied by the number of days they trained on post.
 FTIG was also the busiest training center in 2015, 2016, 2018 and 2020.

 Muir Army Airfield, which is home to the 28th Expeditionary Combat Aviation Brigade and the Eastern Army National Guard Training Site, is one of the busiest airfields in the U.S. Army.
 In 2021, EAATS was selected to be the first unit in the Army—active-duty, National Guard or Reserve—to receive a new variant of the UH-60 Black Hawk helicopter, the UH-60V.

 FTIG is home to the headquarters of the Pennsylvania Department of Military and Veterans Affairs and the Pennsylvania National Guard as well as numerous other tenant organizations.
 In October 2019, it was announced that Fort Indiantown Gap would be home to the Keystone State ChalleNGe Academy, a residential educational program for at-risk youth that is part of the National Guard's Youth ChalleNGe Program.
 The academy welcomed its first class of cadets in July 2022.

 For years an "open post," Fort Indiantown Gap began construction on the first of two access-control points, or gates, in December 2021.
-When the gates are finished and additional fencing is installed around the post's perimeter—projected for 2024—Fort Indiantown Gap will become a "controlled access" installation.
+The first gate was opened in November 2023.
+With this, Fort Indiantown Gap is now a "controlled access" installation.